fivetran/dbt_app_reporting/README.md

 The Fivetran team maintaining this package **only** maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_app_reporting/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Opinionated Decisions
+In creating this package, which is meant for a wide range of use cases, we had to take opinionated stances on a few different questions we came across during development.
+We've consolidated significant choices we made in the [DECISIONLOG.md](https://github.com/fivetran/dbt_app_reporting/blob/main/DECISIONLOG.md), and will continue to update as the package evolves.
+We are always open to and encourage feedback on these choices, and the package in general.

 ## Contributions
 These dbt packages are developed by a small team of analytics engineers at Fivetran.
 However, the packages are made better by community contributions!